fh255/solo-travel/README.md

 # Solo Travel - Traveling Blog

 This is my fourth milestone project with Code Institute.
-Solo Travel is a Django-based blog application designed for travel enthusiasts, especially those who love exploring Switzerland.
+Solo Travel is a Django-based blog application designed for travel enthusiasts, especially those who love exploring the Worls.

 The site allows users to share their travel stories, upload photos from their journeys, and interact with other posts by commenting, liking, and disliking the liked comments.